 Angie is an in-network provider with PacificSource Commercial, PacificSource OHP, Oregon Health Authority Medicaid/OHP, First Choice Health Network and MODA.

-Laura is an in-network provider with PacificSource Commercial, PacificSource OHP, Oregon Health Authority Medicaid/OHP and is unable to bill out-of-network insurance.
+Laurel is an in-network provider with PacificSource Commercial, PacificSource OHP, Oregon Health Authority Medicaid/OHP and is unable to bill out-of-network insurance.